juanavelez/vertx-dependent-verticle-deployer/README.md

 ### DependentVerticleDeployer

-This verticle is the main entry point and as such all it does is deploy one or more verticles and their dependents.
+The DependentVerticleDeployer verticle is the main entry point and as such all it does is deploy one or more verticles and their dependents.
 Those verticles and their dependents may have their own `DeploymentOptions`.
 The information on what verticles to deploy, their dependents and DeploymentOptions are all encapsulated in a `DependentsDeployment` object.

-The DependentVerticleDeployer completes sucessfully its startFuture (`AbstractVerticle::start(Future<String> startFuture`) only when all its verticles (and their dependents and so on) have been successfully deployed.
+The DependentVerticleDeployer completes sucessfully its startFuture (`AbstractVerticle::start(Future<String> startFuture`) only when all  verticles (and their dependents and so on) have been successfully deployed.
+If any verticle fails to deploy, the startFuture is failed.
+Since the deployment of verticles is done "in parallel" (via `Vertx.deployVerticle(String, Handler)` or `Vertx.deployVerticle(String, DeploymentOptions, Handler)`), it is possible that even though the startFuture has failed, other verticle deployments could still be executing.

 **NOTE:** It is strongly suggested that the DependentVerticleDeployer be deployed as a single instance.
-The DependentVerticleDeployer is not to be intended to be deployed as multiple instances and its behaviour cannot be guaranteed if such action is taken.
-This is not to say that verticles in `DependentsDeployment` cannot be deployed as multiple instances.
+The DependentVerticleDeployer is not to be intended to be deployed as multiple instances and its behaviour is not guaranteed if such action is taken.
+This is not to say that verticles in `DependentsDeployment` cannot be deployed as multiple instances (via `DeploymentOptions.setInstances`).

 ### DependentsDeployment and DeploymentConfiguration